 “Kill him as well,” Yehu told his men.
 And his captain took a team and gave chase.
 And Yehu entered the city unopposed.

 And Izebel, mother and grandmother of kings, dressed and adorned herself, and washed and brushed her white hair, and stood tall and unbowed in her window and looked down upon her son’s murderer as he rode into the square before the palace.
 “Is it peace, Nimshi, murderer of your master,” she asked coldly.
-And the parallel with the famous usurper stung the Commander, for Nimshi of old had received his just rewards only seven days after his own coup against his king, burned alive at his own hand.
+And her reference to the famous usurper stung the Commander, for Nimshi of old had received his just rewards only seven days after his own coup against his king, burned alive at his own hand.

 Izebel had not died when she landed, screaming in the dust.
 She did not die under the first horse’s hooves when Yehu demanded that the horsemen push forward to ride over her.
 Nor did she die finally under the second or the third horse.
 She did not stop screaming for a long time.

 And so she took hold of the folds of the cloth of her robes, richly woven, more precious than anything else she owned.
-And with a great cry of rage she tore her clothes, splitting the cloth with a furious anger that poured out from her arms and her heart and her throat, and poured out like liquid fire from her tongue.
+And with a great cry of fury she tore them, splitting the cloth with a furious anger that poured out from her arms and her heart and her throat, and poured out like liquid fire from her tongue.